-The other day we were chatting about pesky wasps and mosquito’s, after doing some research on plants that can repel bugs, we (okay he) decided to create a unique planter instead of a spray.
+The other day my husband and I were chatting about pesky wasps and mosquitoes, after doing some research on plants that can repel bugs, we (okay he) decided to create a unique planter instead of a spray.

 First, for this DIY Mosquito Repellent Planter pick a really pretty pot that has holes in the bottom, we used one that is about 2 feet by 2 feet, it is quite large.

-Next, you want to make sure you pick good potting mix.
-We used the Black Gold, you can read more about organic fertilizers here.
+Next, you want to make sure you pick a good potting mix.
+We used Black Gold.
+Organic fertilizer is really important.

 Fill the bottom of the pit with 1/3 potting mix, then, gently loosen the root bulbs before placing them in the pot, add more potting mix, gently patting it down, leave about an inch of space on the top to allow for gently watering.

 Lavender, smells divine and as you probably know can also help with sleep.
 When used in the garden it acts as a great pesky bug repellent.